 True exploration, with no set schedule or timetable.
 Driving around Iceland with the freedom to stop anywhere interesting you find on your road trip.

 If that’s the kind of traveler you are, renting a car and self-driving Iceland is the way to go!
 And driving in Iceland is a lot easier than you might think.

 While there are some special things to keep aware of, I hope this post will help ease any fears you have of driving there.

 2. Where To Rent Your Car In Iceland

-The best site to book your car is with Discover Car Hire.
+The best site to book your car is with Discover Cars.
 They search both local and international car rental companies to help you find the best possible price.
 This is the easiest way to rent a car in Iceland.

 I’ve also used and been very happy with Happy Campers.
 They rent fully-equipped campervans with a bed, kitchen, space heater, and everything you’d need for your road trip.

 Top Car Rental Locations